Cassandra Peterson: Early career

-In her 2021 memoir Yours Cruelly, Elvira, she writes, "Perhaps the biggest mistake I made in my twenties was posing nude for a husband-and-wife photography team, who bullshitted me into doing what they said was a 'test shoot' for Penthouse magazine.
+In her 2021 memoir Yours Cruelly, Elvira, she writes "Perhaps the biggest mistake I made in my twenties was posing nude for a husband-and-wife photography team, who bullshitted me into doing what they said was a 'test shoot' for Penthouse magazine.
 They guaranteed me it would never be seen anywhere publicly."
-She adds, "I never saw or heard from them again, and as far as I knew, that was the end of that - until 1981 when I became famous.
+She adds "I never saw or heard from them again, and as far as I knew, that was the end of that... until 1981 when I became famous.
 Those photos, pubic hair and all, appeared in every sleazy men's magazine on the stand and there wasn't a damn thing I could do about it."
+However, Peterson appeared in several adult magazines in the 1970s, including Modern Man, Playgirl, and Swank, among others.

 In 1979, she joined the Los Angeles-based improvisational troupe The Groundlings, where she created a Valley girl-type character upon whom the Elvira persona is largely based.

-Peterson was one of two finalists for the role of Ginger Grant for the third Gilligan's Island television movie in 1981, but was dropped before filming.
+Peterson was one of two finalists for the role of Ginger Grant for the third Gilligan's Island television movie in 1981 but was dropped before filming.
 Shortly after that, KHJ-TV offered her the horror host position.
-Peterson also was a personality on Los Angeles radio station KROQ-FM 106.7 from 1982 to 1983.